 Phil would later say of the attack, “We weren’t too surprised by the attack.
 When we were in Honolulu on the way over, the people there knew it was coming.”

-The company lived through another attack on December 10 and on December 12 was sent to the Barrio of Dau so it would be close to a highway and railroad protecting them from sabotage.
+The company on December 12 was sent to the Barrio of Dau so it would be close to a highway and railroad protecting them from sabotage.
 On December 23 and 24, the company was in the area of Urdaneta, where the tankers lost the company commander, Capt.
 Walter Write.
 After he was buried, the tankers made an end run to get south of Agno River after the main bridge had been destroyed.
 As they did this, they ran into Japanese resistance early in the evening but successfully crossed the river in the Bayambang Province.
 On December 25, the tanks of the battalion held the southern bank of the Agno River from Carmen to Tayung, with the tanks of the 194th holding the line on the Carmen-Alcala-Bautista Road.
 The tanks were asked to hold the position for six hours; they held the position until 5:30 in the morning on December 27.

 On a road east of Zaragoza, on December 30, the company was bivouacked for the night and posted sentries.
-The sentries heard a noise on the road and woke the other tankers who grabbed Tommy-guns and manned the tanks’ machine guns.
+The sentries heard a noise on the road and woke the other tankers who grabbed Tommy guns and manned the tanks’ machine guns.
 As they watched, a Japanese bicycle battalion rode into their bivouac.
 When the last bicycle passed the tanks, the tankers opened fire on them.
 When they stopped firing, they had completely wiped out the bicycle battalion.
 To leave the area, the tankers drove their tanks over the bodies.
 At Gumain River, from the night of December 31 to the morning of January 1, the tank companies formed a defensive line along the south bank of the river.
 When the Japanese attacked the position at night, they were easy to see since they were wearing white t-shirts.
 The Japanese were taking heavy casualties, so they attempted to use smoke to cover their advance, but the wind blew the smoke into the Japanese.
 When the Japanese broke off the attack, they had suffered fifty percent casualties.

 Phil recalled that in January 1942, their food rations were cut in half.
 It was not too long after this was done that malaria, dysentery, and dengue fever began hitting the soldiers.
 On January 1, the tanks of the 194th were holding the Calumpit Bridge allowing the Southern Luzon Forces to cross the bridge toward Bataan.
 General Wainwright was attempting to hold the main Japanese force coming down Route 5 to prevent the troops from being cut off.
 General MacArthur’s chief of staff gave conflicting orders involving whose command the defenders were under which caused confusion.
 Gen. Wainwright was not aware these orders had been given.
 Because of the orders, there was confusion among the Filipinos and American forces defending the bridges over the Pampanga River.
 Due to the efforts of the Self Propelled Mounts, the 71st Field Artillery, and a frenzied attack by the 192nd Tank Battalion the Japanese were halted.